 - covered by a Tree Preservation Order (TPO)

 - protected as a condition of a planning permission

-Email email@example.com to find out if a tree is protected.
+Check our TPO register below (please note that this is a working document) or Email firstname.lastname@example.org to find out if a tree is protected.

 A duty officer is also available Tuesday to Thursday between 10am and 1pm to provide general advice on the planning system and processes.